 Thunderstorms are very powerful events.
 They can produce grape fruit sized hail, terrifying lightning, strong winds, torrential rains and tornadoes.
 But another less noticed product of a thunderstorm is the updraft, unless you happen to be caught in one while flying a paraglider.

 That’s exactly what happened to a German woman who was flying a paraglider in Tamworth, Australia while training for the World Championship.
 Caught in a powerful updraft, Ewa Wisnierska found out first hand how terrifying and painful a thunderstorm can be.

 While training in her glider, two thunderstorms quickly formed and merged into one.
 As she was trying to avoid one storm she got caught in the updraft of the other and to her horror, she was sucked into the violent storm.

-With her clothes caked in ice and frozen to her body, she managed to land the glider about 1,500 feet from a farmhouse where she laid on the ground curled up in the fetal position to try and get warm.
-A short time later, her cell phone rang and to the amazement of her teammates she answered.
+With her clothes caked in ice and frozen to her body, Ewa managed to land the glider about 1,500 feet from a farmhouse.
+She laid on the ground curled up in the fetal position to try and get warm.
+A short time later, her cell phone rang and to the amazement of her teammates, she answered.

-Another man who was also caught in the storm wasn’t so lucky.
-His body was found about 46 miles away from where Ewa Wisnierska managed to land her glider.
+Another Chinese competitor who was also caught in the storm wasn’t so lucky.
+While caught in the storm, he was struck by lightning and killed instantly.
+His body was found not too from where Ewa Wisnierska landed.
 And just a few years back, 7 paragliders were all killed when they too were caught in a thunderstorm.
 The fact she survived beat the odds.